A mental note and short reminder on how to use the “test” command in bash if-loops or using the && and || operators for conditional scripting.

 "FOO &" # Run FOO in the background.

-"FOO | BAR" # pipe the output of FOO into BAR for further processing
+"FOO | BAR" # pipe the output of FOO into BAR for further processingto substitute an if-else-loop with && and || use as follows

 # the nifty way